-If power steering assist is lost because the engine stops or a system malfunction, the vehicle can be steered but may require increased effort.
+If power steering assist is lost due to a system malfunction, the vehicle can be steered, but may require increased effort.
 See your dealer if there is a problem.

-If the steering wheel is turned until it reaches the end of its travel, and is held in that position for more than 15 seconds, damage may occur to the power steering system and there may be loss of power steering assist.
+If the steering wheel is turned until it reaches the end of its travel and is held against that position for an extended period of time, power steering assist may be reduced.